About Us

 With a clear policies and practices that seek to remove barriers faced by learners and staff, the Trust works proactively to ensure that every individual feels valued, supported and able to thrive.
 This means tailoring provision to meet diverse needs, promoting accessibility and ensuring that the curriculum, culture and practices of the Trust reflect and celebrate the rich variety of backgrounds, experiences and abilities within the community.
 Inclusion isn’t just an aspiration—it is embedded in how the Trust thinks about recruitment, progression, learning, and partnership with families and stakeholders.

-The principles of the Unicef Rights Respecting Schools programme are embedded within our schools:
+The principles of the UNICEF Rights Respecting Schools programme are embedded within our schools:

 Trafalgar School